 – 13.25-13.75 GHz EESS (active).

+3.2.1 The frequency band 10.6-10.7 GHz

 The frequency band 10.6-10.7 GHz is the primary passive satellite sensing band for measurement of rain, snow, ice, sea state, ocean wind, ocean surface temperature and soil moisture.
 The frequency band 13.25-13.75 GHz is intensively used for active remote sensing using altimeters, scatterometers and precipitation radars.
+The ITU-R studies conclude that “With additional allocation of spectrum to GSO FSS (space-to-Earth) on a primary basis in the band 10.6-10.68 GHz in Region 1, compatibility of the proposed GSO FSS (space-to-Earth) with passive services (EESS, SRS) and RAS, allocated in the shared frequency band, is not achieved as the interference protection level is not respected.”
+Based on the results of these studies there is no proposal to allocate the frequency band 10.6-10.7 GHz to the FSS in the draft CPM Report.

+WMO Position relevant to the frequency band 10.6-10.7 GHz:

+WMO opposes to any allocation to the FSS in the frequency band 10.6-10.7 GHz.

+3.2.2 The frequency band 13.25-13.75 GHz

-As far as the frequency band 13.25-13.75 GHz is concerned, a similar situation occurred during WARC-92 where the band 13.75-14 GHz, allocated to the EESS (active), was re-allocated to FSS (Earth-to-space) even though it was recognized that these services are not compatible.
-Indeed, sharing between EESS (active) and FSS (Earth-to-space) around 13.5 GHz is known as not being practicable.
-Any new allocation to FSS (Earth-to-space) within the 13.25-13.75 GHz band would hence lead to a situation that further parts of the current EESS (active) primary allocation will become unusable in some or all Regions.WMO Position:
+As far as the frequency band 13.25-13.75 GHz is concerned, a similar situation occurred during WARC-92 where the band 13.75-14 GHz, allocated to the EESS (active), was re-allocated to the FSS (Earth-to-space) even though it was recognized that these services are not compatible.
+Indeed, sharing between the EESS (active) and the FSS (Earth-to-space) around 13.5 GHz is known as not being practicable.
+No studies in preparation to WRC-15 proved otherwise.
+Any new allocation to the FSS (Earth-to-space) within the frequency band 13.25-13.75 GHz band would hence lead to a situation that further parts of the current EESS (active) primary allocation will become unusable in some or all Regions.

+According ITU-R studies sharing between the FSS (space-to-Earth) and the EESS is feasible under specified conditions.

+WMO Position relevant to the frequency band 13.25-13.75 GHz:

+FSS (Earth-to-space) - WMO supports no change to the Radio Regulations in this frequency band (i.e. Method D1 (for 13.25-13.4 GHz) and E1 (for 13.4-13.75 GHz) in Draft CPM Report).

-WMO opposes a new allocation to FSS (Earth-to-Space) in the 13.25-13.75 GHz frequency band.
-If this band was proposed for a new allocation to FSS (Space-to- Earth), then relevant protection of EESS (active) sensors in that band would have to be ensured.
+FSS (space-to-Earth) - WMO favours no change to the Radio Regulations in this frequency band.
+If an allocation to the FSS in the frequency band 13.25-13.75 GHz or a part of it is applied, the relevant protection of EESS sensors must be ensured by appropriate regulations based on the ITU-R study results.

-WMO also opposes any allocation in the 10.6-10.7 GHz frequency band.
-WMO requires that protection of EESS (passive) sensors in the band 10.6-10.7 GHz be ensured from unwanted emissions of FSS systems.

 3.3 Agenda item 1.9

-“to consider, in accordance with Resolution 758 (WRC-12)
+“to consider, in accordance with Resolution 758 (WRC-12):”

 Agenda item 1.9.2